-- Specify the Pore pressure to be Fixed. - Enter the attribute name as Drainage Path and click the OK button. - Select the Line at ground level on the right-hand side of the model (see image) and drag and drop the support attribute Drainage Path from the Treeview onto the selection.
-With the Assign to lines option selected, choose the From loadcase (nonlinear and transient) option to assign the supports to Analysis 1 and Loadcase 2.Click OK.
+- Specify the Pore pressure to be Fixed. - Enter the attribute name as Drainage Path and click the OK button. - Select the Line at ground level on the right-hand side of the model (see following mage) and drag and drop the support attribute Drainage Path from the Assign to lines option selected, choose the From loadcase (nonlinear and transient) option to assign the supports to Analysis 1 and Loadcase 2.
+Click OK.